block-open-source/goose/docs/docs/toolkits.md

         """
 ```

-## Exposing the Toolkit to Goose
+## Exposing the new toolkit to Goose

 ### Update the `pyproject.toml` file
 To make the toolkit available, add it as a plugin.
-If you're adding the toolkit to Goose or the Goose Plugins repo, simply find the `[project.entry-points."goose.toolkit"]` section in `pyproject.toml` and add a line like this:
+If you're adding the new toolkit to Goose or the Goose Plugins repo, simply find the `[project.entry-points."goose.toolkit"]` section in `pyproject.toml` and add a line like this:
 ```toml
 [project.entry-points."goose.toolkit"]
 developer = "goose.toolkit.developer:Developer"